Community Speaker Series to Honor the 50th Anniversary of May 4

 Can Science Help to Heal Our Divided Nation?

-Hosted by: KSU Brain Health Research Institute & Department of Psychological Sciences
+Hosted by: KSU Brain Health Research Institute, Department of Psychological Sciences & a generous donation from Judie Fall Lasser

 On May 4, 1970, four students were shot and killed by National Guard troops on the campus of Kent State University.
 This event served a pivotal role during a tumultuous time for our country and has continued to have a lasting impact throughout the community.
 As the 50th anniversary approaches, Kent State University’s Brain Health Research Institute & Department of Psychological Sciences are commemorating the tragedy and continuing the university-wide mission to prevent violence and promote democratic values established in its aftermath through a special interactive speaker series.
 We are partnering with the local radio station, WKSU, to host two events for KSU students and the surrounding community that will help to facilitate a better understanding of issues relating to living in a polarized world and promoting tolerance and understanding through the lens that psychological science is uniquely positioned to provide.
 We will host events exploring why political polarization has become the norm, how people can foster empathy and resilience, and why emotions cloud our judgment.
 Speakers will deliver TED-style talks and then participate in a moderated discussion that allows for audience participation and open dialogue.
 WKSU will moderate and broadcast each event and may conduct advance interviews to generate additional content and community engagement.